garagehive/garagehive.github.io/docs/garagehive-checklist-how-to-create.md

    ![](media/garagehive-checklist-setup10.gif)

-5. This now allows you to create Checklists based on the criteria you've specified.
+5. This now allows you to automatically create Checklists based on the criteria you've specified.

 <br>